Omega-3 Calming Benefits

 EPA and DHA, found in fish and algae, are the most biologically active forms.
 The body can use them directly for their anti-inflammatory and cognitive benefits.

-ALA, found in plant sources like nuts and seeds, must first be converted into EPA and DHA—a process that is relatively inefficient, making it a less potent source.
+ALA, found in plant sources like nuts and seeds, must first be converted into EPA and DHA—a relatively inefficient process, making it a less potent source.

 What Are the Benefits of Omega-3?